shalommmitz/localstack_cdk_python__template/README.md

-# AWS stand-alone Linux-based development template
+# AWS Standalone Linux-based Development Template

-This repository will let you run a fully local free AWS development environment.
+Using this repository, you will run a fully local, free, AWS development environment.
+It is meant to be used as a starting point for your own project.
 Python is used where possible.
-It is meant to be used as a starting-point for your own project.

 The repository contains a Python-heavy cookbook, integrating localstack (which allows development without an AWS account or related expenses) and CDK (AWS's great Infrastructure-as-code project).

-As is, this repository contains a working demo of a functional serverless back-end which is composed of the following:
+As is, this repository contains a working demo of a functional serverless backend, which is composed of the following:

 - REST-API-gateway: an HTTP server that accepts URLs.